Psychology 2070 - Human Growth and Development » Fall 2022 » Quiz 6

 Nancy was not able to decide whether she should major in music or take up an undergraduate program in engineering.
 After significant exploration of both options, she finally chose the latter, with a minor in music.
 Identify Nancy's status of identity.

-A. identity foreclosure
+A. identity achievement

 B. identity diffusion